kent-leow/tetris/.github/instructions/workflow.instructions.md

 ## Development Environment
 ### Local Setup
 - Use consistent Node.js version
-- Use pnpm for package management
+- Use npm for package management
 - Implement git hooks with Husky
 - Use commitlint for commits
 - Configure ESLint and Prettier